India's top court to name panel to weigh demand for temple on disputed site

-NEW DELHI (Reuters) - India’s Supreme Court is likely to name a panel on Friday to hear arguments in a case that could pave the way for a controversial plan to build a Hindu temple on the ruins of a 16th-century mosque, a lawyer involved in the case said.
+NEW DELHI (Reuters) - India’s Supreme Court will name a panel on Thursday to hear arguments over a controversial plan to build a Hindu temple on the ruins of a 16th-century mosque.

+A Hindu mob tore down the mosque in 1992, triggering communal riots that killed about 2,000 people across India.
+The site, in the northern town of Ayodhya, has been the focus of dispute between majority Hindus and minority Muslims for many years.

+Chief Justice Ranjan Gogoi, who fixed the date for setting up the panel, did not give details.

 Building the temple is a key demand of the conservative Hindu allies of Prime Minister Narendra Modi’s Bharatiya Janata Party (BJP) and has gained fresh impetus ahead of a general election due by May.

-The religious site in the northern town of Ayodhya has been the focus of a dispute between majority Hindus and minority Muslims for many years.

-A Hindu mob tore down the mosque in 1992, triggering communal riots that killed about 2,000 people across India.

-Both communities have petitioned the Supreme Court, which has taken control of the site, to resolve the dispute.
+Both Hindu and Muslim communities have petitioned the Supreme Court, which has taken control of the site, to resolve the dispute.

-“The Supreme Court will likely decide which bench will hear the case,” said Karunesh Shukla, a lawyer supporting the Hindu conservatives.
-“The court will also fix a date for the hearing to start.”

-The announcement is expected late on Friday morning in the capital, New Delhi.
-It is unclear how many judges will hear the case, but the Supreme Court usually sets up benches of three judges.

 The allies of the BJP, including the Rashtriya Swayamsevak Sangh, its parent, have asked the government to introduce legislation to allow the temple to be built, bypassing any Supreme Court ruling.